lingtalfi/Light_ChloroformExtension/doc/api/Ling/Light_ChloroformExtension.md

     - AbstractField::getErrors &ndash; Returns an array of error messages.
     - AbstractField::setValue &ndash; Sets the value for this instance.
     - AbstractField::getValue &ndash; Returns the value of the field.
+    - AbstractField::getFormattedValue &ndash; Returns the formatted value of this field.
     - AbstractField::getFallbackValue &ndash; Returns the fallback value, which defaults to null.
     - AbstractField::hasVeryImportantData &ndash; Returns whether this field contains [very important data](https://github.com/lingtalfi/Chloroform/blob/master/doc/pages/chloroform-discussion.md#the-concept-of-very-important-data).
     - AbstractField::getDataTransformer &ndash; Returns the data transformer of this field if any, or null otherwise.